 Doctoral degree students who have completed all course requirements except for their dissertation may register in ABA 890 Dissertation in ABA I for three credits.
 This registration, billed at regular graduate tuition rates, will grant the student full-time status.
 Upon successful completion of ABA 890 Dissertation in ABA I, students will register for ABA 891 Dissertation in ABA II.
 Upon successful completion of ABA 891 Dissertation in ABA III.
-Students who must continue beyond three semesters to complete their dissertation may register in ABA 896 Dissertation Continuation which is a pass/fail non-academic bearing course and carries 3 billable credit hours.
-Students must seek permission from the department to continue registration for Dissertation Continuation beyond two semesters.
+Students who must continue beyond three semesters to complete their dissertation may register in ABA 893 Dissertation in ABA IV, ABA 894 Dissertation in ABA V and ABA 895 Dissertation in ABA VI.
+Students must seek permission of the department to continue thesis registrations beyond six semesters.

 For applicants who have earned their M.A. in ABA at Caldwell University, all credits will be accepted for transfer to the Ph.D. in ABA.
 For other applicants, Caldwell University will accept the transfer up to a maximum of 30 credits of graduate work in behavior analysis or a closely related field, provided that the courses taken are equivalent in content to those offered in the Caldwell University Ph.D. in ABA programs, the credits were completed within five years of the applicant's admission to Caldwell University, and the grade earned in the courses submitted for transfer credit is a "B" or better.
 Official transcripts of previous graduate work as well as the catalog description and course syllabus of each course must be submitted for review at the time of application.
 Approval of transfer credit is based on course content and grade earned in the course.
-Each credit transfer request will be reviewed by the Program Coordinator on a case-bycase basis.
+Each credit transfer request will be reviewed by the Program Coordinator on a case-by-case basis.